leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 ```

 As you can see, the class implements `IAggregateRoot` interface - it marks the class as being the root of an aggregate.
 Moreover the `Id` field of the class is of type `SId<Project>` - it is a special type present in the CoreLibrary which is basically a Guid prefixed with a class name.
 In this case, the Id of the Project will look somewhat like `project_45a8f39f-9df0-4a23-b781-2a46de22fac1`.
 The `Project` also has a list of `Tasks`.
 Notice that there are two lists containing tasks of a project - the `Tasks` one is a readonly interface for the `tasks` which contents can be changed by the class.
+Generally, we try to model the API in such a way that the objects cannot be changed from the outside - an object's state should be modified only by the methods it exposes.

 Let's follow with a class representing a task belonging to a project: